farshadmrd/CI-CD-with-GitOps_TestRepo/docs/drs/drs.md

 # GitOps Flow
 GitOps is a methodology that uses Git as a single source of truth for declarative infrastructure and applications.
 It leverages Git repositories as the source of truth for the desired state of the system, automating deployment and operations tasks.
 Here's a detailed breakdown of the GitOps flow illustrated in the image:

-1. Code Commit
+1-Code Commit
 Developer writes code and commits to the repository.
-A developer writes or updates code in a file named app.py within a repository named kubernetescode on GitHub.
+A developer writes or updates code  within a repository on GitHub.
 The commit to GitHub triggers the CI/CD pipeline to start the build process.

-2. Build Docker Image
-Jenkins (or another CI tool) builds a Docker container image.
+2-Build Docker Image:
 Job - buildimage: This job is responsible for building the Docker container image from the committed code.
-Docker Hub: The built Docker image is then pushed to Docker Hub (a cloud-based repository service for Docker images).
 The Docker image is tagged with a version, for example, test:10.

-3. Update Kubernetes Manifest(Update deployment configuration)

-Job - updatemanifest: This job updates the deployment configuration file, typically named deployment.yaml, in another repository called kubernetesmanifest.
-The deployment.yaml file is modified to reference the new Docker image tag (test:10), ensuring that the Kubernetes deployment uses the latest version of the container image.

-4. Deploy to Kubernetes Cluster(Argo CD deploys the updated configuration)

-Argo CD: An open-source GitOps continuous delivery tool for Kubernetes.
-It monitors the Git repository for changes in the deployment configuration.
-When Argo CD detects the updated deployment.yaml, it synchronizes the changes with the Kubernetes cluster.
-The Kubernetes cluster then pulls the specified Docker image (test:10) from Docker Hub and deploys it, ensuring that the running application matches the desired state defined in the Git repository.
+3-Deploy to Kubernetes Cluster : If all tests pass successfully in the test environment (Kubernetes environment), deploy the application to the production environment using the Greenfield approach.
+This ensures the application is installed on a clean setup without any previous versions running.

 # Detailed Steps in the Flow
 Step-by-Step Explanation:

-Code Commit by Developer:
+1-Code Commit by Developer:

-A developer makes changes to the application code (app.py) and commits these changes to the GitHub repository (kubernetescode).
+A developer makes changes to the application code and commits these changes to the GitHub repository.
 GitHub triggers a webhook to initiate the CI/CD pipeline.

+2-Clone the Repository
+The pipeline starts by downloading the project’s code from a GitHub repository.
+This ensures that the pipeline works with the most up-to-date version of the code.

+3-Start Minikube
+This step ensures that Minikube, a tool for running Kubernetes locally, is clean and ready to use.
+It stops and deletes any existing Minikube environment and then starts a fresh instance.
+Minikube's settings are configured so that Docker commands in the pipeline build images directly inside Minikube’s environment.

-Build Docker Image:
+4-Build Docker Images

-Jenkins (or another CI/CD tool) detects the new commit and runs the buildimage job.
-This job includes steps to:
-Checkout the code from GitHub.
-Build a Docker image using the Dockerfile included in the repository.
-Tag the Docker image with a version number, such as test:10.
-Push the Docker image to Docker Hub.
-Update Kubernetes Manifest:

-Jenkins then runs the updatemanifest job.
-This job includes steps to:
-Checkout the kubernetesmanifest repository.
-Update the deployment.yaml file to use the new Docker image tag (test:10).
-Commit the updated deployment.yaml file back to the GitHub repository (kubernetesmanifest).
-Deploy to Kubernetes Cluster:

-Argo CD continuously monitors the kubernetesmanifest repository for changes.
-Upon detecting the updated deployment.yaml, Argo CD performs the following actions:
-Synchronizes the Kubernetes cluster with the new desired state defined in deployment.yaml.
-Kubernetes pulls the new Docker image (test:10) from Docker Hub.
+The pipeline rebuilds all Docker images for the project, ensuring the latest version of the application and its dependencies are ready for deployment.

+5-Deploy Services to Minikube
+The application and its services are deployed to the Minikube environment using Kubernetes configuration files.

+6-Run Smoke Tests
-The updated Docker image is deployed to the Kubernetes cluster, ensuring that the running application is up-to-date.
+A separate automated test pipeline is triggered to verify that the deployed application is functioning correctly.

 # Components and Their Roles